 -Proof of Confirmation

-All of the above must be sent to the Italian Church for approval.
+All of the above must be sent to the Diocese to which the parish you chose as a location for your wedding belongs for approval.

-After the ceremony, the original of the marriage certificate must have the church seal and all proper signatures to be legal and official.
+After the ceremony, the original of the marriage certificate must have the church seal.

 An Italian Garden Wedding